 Unless you have to, don’t rush out of the park right at closing.
 You’ll spend a lot of time waiting for the monorail and/or shuttle to your car, depending on which park you’re in.
-When Magic Kingdom closes at midnight, the shops on Mainstream USA stay open until 1am.
+When Magic Kingdom closes at midnight, the shops on Mainstreet USA stay open until 1am.
 They also leave the castle lit up until that time.
-Instead of waiting for the monorail, we took photos of beautiful Cinderella’s Castle lit up and enjoyed the holiday ambiance.
-And of course, perusing shops, like just about anything, beats standing in late night lines.
+Instead of waiting for the monorail, we took photos of Cinderella’s Castle and enjoyed the holiday ambiance.
+Also, perusing shops beats standing in late night lines.
 Of course, if you have small children, this is one of the tips for visiting Disney that you may not be able to utilize.

 Disney World Prices:

 Disney offers variable pricing, and because of increased demand, admission prices to the parks is slightly higher over the holidays.
 Prices quoted do not include 7% sales tax.
 For specific dates and to buy tickets, click here.